AP source: Oakley's ban from Madison Square Garden lifted - News 12 Now

-NEW YORK (AP) — Charles Oakley is allowed back in Madison Square Garden.
+NEW YORK (AP) — Charles Oakley is allowed back in Madison Square Garden, though the former New York Knicks star says he wants an apology before he would return.

-The former New York Knicks star’s ban from the arena has been lifted, a person briefed on the discussions told The Associated Press on Tuesday.

 MSG chairman James Dolan banned Oakley last week, two days after the former power forward had an altercation with security guards while attending a game.